aws/eks-anywhere/docs/README.md

 ## Production site

 The production website is hosted on Amplify.
-To deploy the docs to a personal amplify app, you need to first create an app with a branch.
+To deploy the docs to a personal Amplify app, you need to first create an app with a branch.
 Export your `${AWS_PROFILE}`, `${AMPLIFY_APP_ID}`, and `${AMPLIFY_APP_BRANCH}` (default: main).

 Then run